facebookReceived Some CNY Ang Bao Money? Here's How to Maximise it for the Future

 Source: Tenor

-If you have some extra cash to spare from your ang baos this year, you can always create a savings goal and deposit your money in it!
+If you have extra cash to spare from your ang baos this year, you can always create a savings goal and deposit your money in it!

 You can set up a savings goal accordingly and deposit your money into the fund.